chrismalek/oktasdk-go/readme.md

 * This is not a complete SDK.
 It has been developed based on my own needs.
 * Use At your own risk!
 * Not all features of the OKTA API are implemented.
+* There are a long list of TODOS.
+* The current version of the API is focused more around retrieving data from OKTA not actually updating.

 ## Design